Practical completion stage inspection – defects listed in detailed Perth report

 The items we typically inspect during a new home practical completion inspection include:

-• Roof Covering - ridge capping, hip capping, box gutters, flashings, tile/colourbond installation, gutters, downpipes, facia and eave installation.
+• Roof Covering - ridge capping, hip capping, box gutters, flashings, tile/colourbond installation, gutters, downpipes, facia and eave installation (viewed from ground level).

 • External areas - external walls, brickwork compliance, render installation, window & door installation, flyscreens, paintwork, cladding, portico, alfresco & taps.